Israeli Snoop-for-Hire Posed as a Fox News Journalist for a Spy Operation

 Like El Omari, Massaad has claimed that the charges against him were false and politically motivated—a result of Ras Al Khaimah viewing him as an ally of Faisal, and an opponent to the emirate’s current government.

 The fake Italian reporter approached Massaad via Facebook message asking to discuss his relationship with the government of Ras Al Khaimah.
 Massaad did not engage with the attempt.
-As it turns out, he had good reason not to: the curious Italian reporter was an imposter linked to Bluehawk CI.
+As it turns out, he had good reason not to: The curious Italian reporter was an impostor linked to Bluehawk CI.

 What’s less clear is who may have hired Bluehawk CI to carry out the campaign, and why.
 El Omari filed a lawsuit in federal court alleging that employees at a range of firms retained by Ras Al Khaimah were behind the fake Fox reporter.
 In court, the defendants have all denied El Omari’s allegations that they had anything to do with the hoax.